lchen2792/AnimalAdoptionSystem/README.md

    - Find your best animal matches (powered by Google Gemini API)
    - Browse all available animal profiles
    - Apply for adoption
-8. The Employee/Admin UI currently is not available.
-To use those endpoints, please import this [Postman script](https://github.com/lchen2792/AnimalAdoptionSystem/blob/main/AnimalAdoptionSystem.postman_collection.json) and refer to Swagger API docs if needed
+8. As you may notice, this User UI only uses a limited number of backend APIs.
+To use the rest, please import this [Postman script](https://github.com/lchen2792/AnimalAdoptionSystem/blob/main/AnimalAdoptionSystem.postman_collection.json) and refer to Swagger API docs if needed